Posted in:Business Transformation

 After doing a detailed analysis using VSI, the customer realized about 2 of the 3 PB of volumes could and should be using “guarantee = none” setting.
 The customer made these changes online, suffering no downtime, no change control, and instant space availability.

 So how can you reduce your Netapp bill?
 By buying what you need and making sure you are making the best choices to get the most capacity out of your storage purchases.
 Not sure you have the resources to do so?
-Contact us below.
+Contact us today.